 Once you find your FLL you need to have the following information ready if you have already bought your gun online:

 - The merchant’s mailing address, email address, or fax number to give to your FFL so they can send proof of their dealer’s license.
-If the FFL has received merchandise from the retailer you used to buy your gun online, the chances are the online retailer already has their license information since the information only has to be submitted once.
+If the FFL has received merchandise from the retailer you used, the chances are they will already have their license information on file.

-- Next, contact the merchant you bought your gun online from and provide the name and address to where the gun will be shipped.
+- Contact the merchant you purchased from and provide the name and address to where the firearm will be shipped.

 After this step is completed, the transaction becomes very much like purchasing a gun in person.